sunfounder/galaxy-rvr/docs/source/hardware/cpn_galaxy_shield.rst

 * Power Switch
     * Slide to ON to power on the GalaxyRVR.

+* Camera Servo
+    * The servo on the camera is connected here.
+    * The brown wire connects to "-", the red wire connects to "+", and the yellow wire connects to Pin 6.

 * :ref:`shield_motor_pin`
     * **Motor Port(Right)**: 3 motors can be connected, but all 3 motors are controlled by the same set of signal **pins 2 and 3**.
     * **Motor Port(Left)**: 3 motors can be connected, but all 3 motors are controlled by the same set of signal **pins 4 and 5**.